 There is no right way to answer a question such as this.
 We always recommend to all our new parents to make sure they do their research on a variety of teaching philosophies to see what one best suits their goals for their child’s future.
 However we can answer why we have chosen Montessori, and that is because the philosophy facilitates a natural love for learning.
 It is patient, it works from concrete to abstract, it focuses on the whole child, and it follows that child’s individual growth.

 We are a school environment.
-We follow a curriculum, have reports, parent-teacher interviews, and run on a 10-month school year (September - June).
+We follow a curriculum, have reports, parent-staff interviews, and run on a 10-month school year (September - June).

 Yes during the months of July-August we run a summer camp from our facility.
 Your child does not need to be a Manotick Montessori student to register for our summer camps.
 The summer camp does not follow the Montessori curriculum, although we still have a very structured program that is a fun and creative way to spend the summer.

 For Toddlers, the ratio is 1:5 and for Casa the ratio is 1:8.

 The children sleep in their classroom on their designated cot or mat.
 If your child does not sleep, they may lay quietly reading books or doing puzzles.